Skip to Content

-My Experience Buying a Quarter Beef
+My Experience Buying a Quarter Beef – Costs, Cuts and Tips!
+(2024 Update)

 Thinking about buying a quarter cow?
 In this post, I share my experience buying a half cow and splitting it with friends.
-I including the cost, final weight and what questions to ask your farmer and processor!
+I include the cost, final weight and what questions to ask your farmer and processor!

 Last summer, I took a big leap and purchased a quarter beef.
 To be honest, I was nervous through the entire process!
-But, I was pushed into action when I saw the prices of beef skyrocket in stores.
-I knew that we could do better on price if we went direct to the farmer!
+But I was pushed into action when I saw the prices of beef skyrocket in stores.
+I knew that we could do better on price if we went direct to the farmer.

 I was raised on beef direct from the farm, and I knew it tasted better.
 But, the process of buying direct was intimidating, and I just didn't know where to start!